tien315/FNAL-Unity-Project/Documentation/10_pick_and_place.md

 #### Option A: Use Our Pre-trained Model

-1. To save time, you may use the model we have trained.
-Download this [UR3_single_cube_model.tar](https://github.com/Unity-Technologies/Robotics-Object-Pose-Estimation/releases/download/v0.0.1/UR3_single_cube_model.tar) file, which contains the pre-trained model weights.
+1. To save time, you may use the pretrained model.

 #### Option B: Use Your Own Model

-2. You can also use the model you have trained in [Part 3](3_data_collection_model_training.md).
+2. You can also use the model you have trained in [Part 9](9_data_collection_model_training.md).
 However, be sure to rename your model to `UR3_single_cube_model.tar` as the script that will call the model is expecting this name.

 #### Moving the Model to the ROS Folder